 Gypsy Jazz Backing Tracks / Play Alongs For Tunes

-You’ll find free gypsy jazz backing tracks for tunes available to stream below.
-Due to the large number of backing tracks (we are adding one a week at the moment), the play alongs are now split over three pages, and listed alphabetically.
+You’ll find free gypsy jazz backing tracks for tunes, as well as chord vamps and short chord progressions, available to stream below.
+Due to the large number of backing tracks, the play alongs for tunes are now split over three pages, and listed alphabetically.

 Simply click the title of the track you are looking for to reveal the play along, which includes an on-screen chord chart.
 Backing tracks feature both rhythm guitar and double bass, however please ensure you are using quality speakers if you wish to make use of the high quality audio.
 When using backing tracks on smartphones/tablets, the bass can be lost.
 We recommend using a computer with external speakers for the best play along experience.